liqd/adhocracy3/docs/source/websockets.rst

 * "ok" if the request was processed successfully and changed the internal state of the server.
-* "duplicate" if the request was unnecessary since it already corresponded to internal state of the server (the client tried to subscribe to a resource it has already subscribed or to unsubscribe from a resource it hasn't subscribed).
+* "redundant" if the request was unnecessary since it already corresponded to internal state of the server (the client tried to subscribe to a resource it has already subscribed or to unsubscribe from a resource it hasn't subscribed).